theivanyeung/theivanyeung/README.md

 Hi there 👋

 I'm Ivan, a full-stack developer / entreprenuer currently residing in Bay Area, California.
 I have extensive experience with NextJS and Firebase as I am currently using the tech stack to develop Prodicity, a live-streaming platform focused on better interactions between creators and viewers as well as AI moderation.
+I am also working on DreamMate which is a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team.
 I am well-versed with JS, Java, and C++, and is currently working with Python for ML/DL development.

 In the past, I have created and failed two startups, LangSwap and Prodicity.
 LangSwap, a language-exchange platform, was developed by three founders.
 Prodicity, a gamified productivity SaaS, was developed by the same three founders with seven employees.